There are four main elements of cost to consider.

 Running a car

-A series of guides to help you understand all aspects of running your car are available from Money Helper.
+A series of guides to help you understand all aspects of running your car are available at the following lings:

 Details of what to do if you have a problem with a car repair are available from Citizens Advice.